 When Goodwill has an ocean of perfectly good glass vases, there’s no reason not to try a new painting technique out on them.
 It’s only a dollar, right?
-I usually use cabinet doors to practice my paint finishes on, but I have something special in mind with this project.
+I usually use cabinet doors to practice my paint finishes, but I have something special in mind for this project.
 RUST PAINT!
 Why not make these vases look like old tin cans!
 Let’s DO this!

 This post contains a few affiliate links to help you find the products I use.
-You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
+You are not charged extra for using any of the links, and any income I make will go toward more fun projects!
 To see my full disclaimer, click here.

 I’m So Excited To Add Rust Paint To These Glass Vases!